SofaComplianceRobotics/docs-support/blog/2025-06-emio-labs-release-v25.06.md

 ---
-title: release - emio-labs v25.06
+title: Release - Emio Labs v25.06
-description: We are happy to announce **emio-labs v25.06**.
+description: We are happy to announce **Emio Labs v25.06**.
 authors:
   - hanaerateau
   - eulaliecoevoet
-tags: [v25.06, release, emio-labs]
+tags: [v25.06, release, Emio Labs]
 image: https://i.imgur.com/mErPwqL.png
 hide_table_of_contents: false
 date: 2025-06-30T10:00
 ---

-We are happy to announce **emio-labs v25.06**.
-With this release emio-labs is now available for MacOS.
+We are happy to announce **Emio Labs v25.06**.
+With this release Emio Labs is now available for MacOS.
 The release also contains many new exciting features and improvements.
 To upgrade, download the new version !